OdiaWikimedia/Audio-recording-for-Odia-Wiktionary/README.md

 Attribution
 -----------
-* Project led by Subhashish Panigrahi.
+* Project led by Subhashish Panigrahi, the iOS tool is led by Prateek Pattanaik.
 All the media and text content are available under a [CC-BY-SA 4.0] (https://creativecommons.org/licenses/by-sa/4.0/) license
 * All the software component is licensed under [GNU General Public License (GPL) version 3] (https://www.gnu.org/licenses/gpl.html)
 * This project and part of the documentation are based on the [Voice recorder for Tawiktionary] (https://github.com/tshrinivasan/voice-recorder-for-tawictionary) project created by [Shrinivasan T] (https://github.com/tshrinivasan) (Please attribute Shrinivasan T if you're making a derivative of the software)***